combinatoricsinchristchurch/combinatoricsinchristchurch.github.io/programme.md

 permalink: /programme/
 ---

-Preliminary program is given below.
+The programme is given below.
 Abstracts will be made available shortly.

 | | Tuesday | Wednesday | Thursday|
 |:---:|:---:|:---:|:---:|